vraoresearch/tfx/docs/guide/mlmd.md

 store.put_events([input_event])
 ```

-6) Now that the input is read, we declare the output artifact.
+6) Now that the input is read, declare the output `Artifact`

 ```python
 # Declare output artifact of type SavedModel